ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/sharing.md

 ## Sharing Files on the Web

+> Note: This is not intended to be used as a long-term solution or referenced in publications.
+It should be used for internal project purposes only.
+A long-term solution is required, please use a web or cloud-based installation.

 Simply create a symbolic link or move the files into your html directory when you want to share them.
 For exmaple, log into the HPC cluster and run the following: